sebthom/dockupdater/docs/Notifications.md

 ### Startup notifications

-If notifications are enabled, all notification platforms will be fired with a body stating that ouroboros has started with the current time set in the container and the timestamp of when ouroboros will next check for updates.
+If notifications are enabled, all notification platforms will be fired with a body stating that ouroboros has started with the current time set in the container and the timestamp of when docupdater will next check for updates.